 Ancillary Funds are trust instruments established by individuals, families, or business for the purpose of making tax deductible donations to entities with Item 1 Deductible Gift Recipient (DGR) status.
 There are more than 1,920 Private Ancillary Funds (PAFs) and more than 1,300 Public Ancillary Funds (PuAFs).
 Each is required to distribute a minimum of 4-5% of its assets each year.
 This equates to approximately $450 million each financial year, which makes them a great potential source of revenue for charities across Australia.

-HOW TO GET FUNDS
+HOW TO RECEIVE SUPPORT FROM ANCILLARY FUNDS

 Cold calling is not recommended when soliciting Ancillary Funds for donations.
 Just like attaining any other Major Gift, there must be a strategy in place to cultivate a donation.
 Cold calling Ancillary Funds could harm your charity’s reputation, as it may appear an invasion of privacy or disregard for the people behind the dollar figure.
 Securing a donation from an Ancillary Fund is no quick fix; it follows the conventions of a major gift solicitation cycle (see the diagram here), as opposed to a grant application.
 Although, an estimated 10% of Private and Public Ancillary funds have a formal application process, so, if your more comfortable with grant seeking, this may be a good place to start.